 - Place them on top of a tray lined with a baking sheet, then brush each portion with the beaten egg.

 - Sprinkle some off the spices and sugar mixture, avoiding the sides of the pastry.

 - Arrange a halved, sliced pear in the middle of the pastry.

 - Sprinkle more of the sugar and spices mixture on top of the pear.

 - Dot each pear with two bits of butter.

-- Place the tray in the middle of the oven for 18 to 20 minutes, or until the top has turned golden.
+- Place the tray of pear puff pastry tarts in the middle of the oven for 18 to 20 minutes, or until the top has turned golden.

-- Sprinkle some powdered sugar on your pear tart with puff pastry, if desired.
+- Sprinkle some powdered sugar on your pear tart, if desired.